rust-lang/rust-analyzer/README.md

 ### Prerequisite
 * "4.
 Running Verus in VS Code (optional)"
 * [verusfmt](https://github.com/verus-lang/verusfmt)
-You can conveniently install verusfmt using the following
+You can install `verusfmt` using the following
 ```
 cargo install verusfmt --locked
 ```
+You can also use `which verusfmt` to get the absolute path to it.

 ### Configuration